 A geographical information system (GIS) consists of a computer software database system used to input, store, retrieve, analyze and display, in map-like form, referenced geographical information.

 Grid sampling is a technique for segmenting fields into around 0.5–5 ha-sized units.
-Those grids' soil samples will be used to calculate the proper application rates for crop inputs Each grid has many samples collected, combined, and delivered to the lab for evaluation.
+Those grids' soil samples will be used to calculate the proper application rates for crop inputs.
+The Grid Samples are then collected, combined, and delivered to the lab for evaluation.

 4) Variable-Rate Technology (VRT)

 Variable-rate technology (VRT) consists of farm field equipment with the ability to precisely control the rate of application of crop inputs that can be varied in their application including tillage, insect control, fertilizer, plant population, and irrigation.